 Despite being in the desert, Las Vegas offers many opportunities to visit different waterways where you can enjoy nature, go fishing, or boating.
 Each waterway has different rules about fishing and boating, so ensure that you are following state rules when heading toward the water.
-Whether you stay in Las Vegas or head out of town, here are five different waterways that you can visit around Las Vegas, courtesy of Crème de la Crème on Durango Dr. in Las Vegas, NV.
+Whether you stay in Las Vegas or head out of town, here are five different waterways that you can visit around Las Vegas, courtesy of Crème de la Crème in Las Vegas, NV.

 1. Lake Las Vegas Marina

 Lake Las Vegas is a waterway that is close to Vegas.
 It is a human-made lake located in Henderson that is 320 acres and extends 2.5-miles long.
 At its deepest point, the lake is 90 feet deep.
 Lake Las Vegas is a private lake, but you can visit the marina and rent boats so that you can enjoy some time out on the lake.

 Because the lake is private, residential homes, resorts, and golf courses line the shore.
 The area is beautiful and green, and there is still lots to see as you boat around the lake.
 You can still see the desert hills from the water in the distance, making the lake a beautiful place to visit and enjoy for the day.

 The Las Vegas Marina has lots of opportunities to rent different water vehicles.
 Whether you want to rent a paddleboard, kayak, or electric boat rental, there are a variety of different options to choose from.
 If you want to head out on the waterway with a group of people, you can also rent a yacht that extends 80-feet and can host up to 130 people while serving cocktails and hors d’oeuvres or 48 people for a sit-down dinner.